nylander/MrAIC/README.md

 Requirements
 ------------

-1) Perl (see also ActivePerl) must be installed on your system.
+1) Perl must be installed on your system.

 2) PHYML (Guindon and Gascuel, 2003) version 3 must be installed on your system (named "phyml" and be in the PATH).
 Alternatively, user might edit MrAIC.pl to